How to put your recycling and non-recyclable waste out correctly

 • boxes

-These set out an enforcement process for household waste offences (section 46A of the Environmental Protection Act 1990), which includes giving a Warning Notice.
+They set out an enforcement process for household waste offences.
+This includes giving a Warning Notice.

 When will a Warning Notice be given and what will it say?

-The Notice will set a date for when the person must start presenting their recycling or waste correctly.
+The Notice will set a date for when the person must sort this out.
 It will also set out:

-• what the person must do when presenting their recycling and waste for collection
+• what the person must do when putting out their recycling and non-recyclable waste for collection

 • how it is causing a problem or affecting the local area